hyperledger/besu-docs/docs/public-networks/how-to/pre-merge-history-expiry.md

 disk usage by removing [pre-merge](https://ethereum.org/en/roadmap/merge/) Proof of Work (PoW) block data from the local database.

-Besu can prune all pre-merge blocks and associated transaction receipts, leaving only headers and the genesis block.
+Besu can prune all pre-merge block bodies and associated transaction receipts, leaving only headers and the genesis block.

 :::warning

-Besu does not currently provide a way to manually import pre-merge block data after pruning.
+Besu does not currently provide a way to import pre-merge block data after pruning.
-If you need to restore the full pre-merge history, you can revert to the old sync method and download all blocks from peers by setting [`--snapsync-synchronizer-pre-checkpoint-headers-only-enabled=false`](../reference/cli/options.md#snapsync-synchronizer-pre-checkpoint-headers-only-enabled).
+If you need to restore the full pre-merge history, you can revert to the former Snap sync behaviour and download all blocks from peers by setting [`--snapsync-synchronizer-pre-checkpoint-headers-only-enabled=false`](../reference/cli/options.md#snapsync-synchronizer-pre-checkpoint-headers-only-enabled).